How Teens Are Shaping Curriculum Design: In Tandem + Prohuman

 Over the next few months, Prohuman will continue using In Tandem to stay close to what teens think and feel, as they shape the 9–12 curriculum.
 Together, we’ll explore:

-- What makes reading and class activities engaging (and what doesn’t)
+• What’s working to make reading and class activities engaging (and what isn’t)

-- How to design assignments that feel relevant to real teens
+• What kind of assignments feel the most relevant to real teens

 No extra setup.
 No research department required.
 Just direct, reliable input from the teens who will use the curriculum.